Arthur Foss: Klondike Gold Rush service

-In 1898, caught up in the shipping boom caused by the Klondike Gold Rush, the OR & N leased Wallowa to the White Star Line to tow that company's large, famous sidewheeler Yosemite north up the Inside Passage to St. Michael, Alaska.
+In 1898, caught up in the shipping boom caused by the Klondike Gold Rush, the OR & N leased Wallowa to the White Star Line to tow that company's large sidewheeler Yosemite north up the Inside Passage to St. Michael, Alaska.
 (That town was a major gateway to the gold fields via the Yukon River.)
 An early return voyage to Seattle from Skagway towing the bark Columbia nearly resulted in the loss of Wallowa on 1 November 1898.
 A strong gale drove the tug ashore near Mary Island, north of Portland Canal on the southeast Alaska coast.
 Wallowa was found to have suffered no damage and was successfully refloated on the next high tide, but three days later Columbia was stranded at the mouth of Portland Canal and became a total loss.
 Wallowa was able to safely endure the rest of the stormy voyage to Seattle.

 Wallowas strong construction continued to serve it in good stead.
 The tug made many subsequent voyages up the Inside Passage transporting supply barges and construction materials for the mining camps.
 By 1900, Wallowa was listed as working for the Pacific Clipper Line under Captain E. Caine, carrying mail and supplies between Juneau, Haines, Skagway, and Seattle.
 In 1903, the tug returned to Puget Sound and was sold into the timber industry a year later.
 There is only one other Alaskan gold rush vessel still in existence: the privately owned 1890 wooden tugboat Elmore.